balakreshnan/Samples2024/AOAI/texttovideo1.md

-# Convert Figma wire frame into Code using gpt 4 vision
+# Convert Image into Documentation using gpt 4 vision and create video using text to speech avatar service

 ## Introduction